PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 It didn’t take long for this “toy” to find military applications.
 Later, I’ll tell you about a few cases where inventions from the military sector were shared with the civilian population.

-### Could the Oil Crisis Have Influenced the Creation of *The Texas Chain Saw Massacre*?
+### Could the Oil Crisis Have Influenced the Creation of The Texas Chain Saw Massacre?

 In our journey, we have an example of Expressionism in Germany.
 It certainly could have\!
 But this isn’t a metaphor; it’s simply a unique case of the Leatherface family’s inability to adapt to the new times.
 The slasher genre is, after all, built on the shoulders of such monstrous outcasts from society: Michael Myers or Jason Voorhees are also examples of typical American guys—or perhaps just strong boys with fragile psyches?